Agnes Gund: Career

 Gund joined MoMA's International Council in 1967; she then joined the board of trustees in 1976 and served as its president from 1991 until 2002.
 She served on the boards of the Cleveland Museum of Art, the Frick Collection, and the Morgan Library and Museum.
 She was co-founder and Chair Emerita of the Center for Curatorial Leadership and was an Honorary Trustee of YoungArts, Independent Curators International, and the Museum of Contemporary Art, Cleveland.

-A civic leader and staunch supporter of education, women's issues and environmental concerns, among other causes, Gund was the onetime chair of the Mayor's Cultural Affairs Advisory Commission of New York City, a onetime member of the New York State Council on the Arts, and served on the boards of organizations such as the Aaron Diamond AIDS Research Center, the Andy Warhol Foundation, the Barnes Foundation, Chess in the Schools, the Frick Collection, the Foundation for Contemporary Arts, the Fund for Public Schools, the J. Paul Getty Trust, and the Robert Rauschenberg Foundation.
+She was active in arts advocacy, education policy, women’s initiatives, and environmental programs, serving on numerous cultural and nonprofit boards of organizations such as the Aaron Diamond AIDS Research Center, the Andy Warhol Foundation, the Barnes Foundation, Chess in the Schools, the Foundation for Contemporary Arts, the Fund for Public Schools, the J. Paul Getty Trust, and the Robert Rauschenberg Foundation.

-In 1997, Gund received the National Medal of Arts from President Bill Clinton, the highest award given to artists and arts patrons by the U.S. government.
-In 1998, Gund received the Golden Plate Award of the American Academy of Achievement.
-In 2011, Gund was nominated by President Barack Obama as a member of the board of trustees of the National Council on the Arts.
-In 2016, she was elected Honorary Fellow of the Royal Academy of Arts.
-In 2018, she was awarded the J. Paul Getty Medal.

-On February 14, 2020, the first-ever Justice Ruth Bader Ginsburg Woman of Leadership Award was bestowed on Gund by the Dwight D. Opperman Foundation and presented to her by Justice Ginsburg.
-In October 2022, Gund received the W. E. B. Du Bois Medal, the highest honor given by Harvard University in the field of African and African American studies.
+Philanthropic activities

 Art for Justice Fund

 In January 2017, Gund sold Roy Lichtenstein's Masterpiece in order to provide $100 million in seed funding for the Art for Justice Fund, which supports criminal justice reform and seeks to reduce mass incarceration in the United States.
 Gund described Michelle Alexander's 2010 book The New Jim Crow: Mass Incarceration in the Age of Colorblindness and Ava DuVernay's 2016 documentary 13th about African-Americans in the prison system as motivators for starting the fund, as well as concern for her grandchildren, six of whom are Black.